-The University Library provide access to exhaustive electronic resources.
-The most current for Fine Art and Design can be found in Oria (category: Art and design).
+The University of Bergen Library (UBB) provide access to exhaustive electronic resources.
+The most current for Fine Art and Design can be found in Oria (category: Fine Art and Design).

 ArtStor | "The Artstor Digital Library is a nonprofit resource that provides over 1.8 million digital images in the arts, architecture, humanities, and sciences with an accessible suite of software tools for teaching and research.
 Our community-built collections comprise contributions from outstanding international museums, photographers, libraries, scholars, photo archives, and artists and artists' estates"

 In addition to the institutional login (automatically within the university network or by EZproxy) an individual account must be made to take advantage of all features.
 This is to be done by yourself in ArtStor.